camphoric/camphoric/doc/development.md

 Setting up your containerized development servers
 -------------------------------------------------

-### Creating and editing your server's .env files
+### Creating and editing your server's env files

-First, copy the example .env files to use as a template:
+First, copy the example env files to use as a template:

 ```
-cp -R .env.example .env
+cp -R .env.example env
 ```

-This will result in these .env files.
+This will result in these env files.

-- .env/local/django.env
+- env/local/django.env
-- .env/local/postgres.env
+- env/local/postgres.env
-- .env/local/react.env
+- env/local/react.env

-The only one you'll need to edit is '.env/local/django' file where it says 'your-django-secret-key-here'.
+The only one you'll need to edit is 'env/local/django' file where it says 'your-django-secret-key-here'.
 You'll do this in the next step.

 You can edit most of the other values in these files if you know what you're